New challenge for Fiji 7s rookies

 [Source: Fiji Rugby]

-The Fijiana 7s side takes on Ireland at 5.22pm, USA at 8.20pm tomorrow before meeting Great Britain on Saturday at 8.29pm.
+The Fijiana 7s side takes on Ireland at 5.22pm, USA at 8.02 tonight before meeting Great Britain tomorrow at 12:14am and France at 8.29pm.

 You can watch the Dubai 7s live on FBC TV.